argp/aosd/README.md

 ====================
 ```

-All bugs are mine, if you use this fork don't bother samdmarshall; contact
+All bugs you encounter in this are probably mine, if you use this fork
-me instead.
+don't bother samdmarshall with them; contact me instead.